gschmutz/stream-processing-workshop/05c-iot-data-ingestion-sys-b-into-kafka/README.md

 docker exec -ti kcat kcat -b kafka-1 -t vehicle_tracking_sysB -f "%k - %s" -q
 ```

-we can see that the key part is still empty but we now get one Kafka message for each vehicle message.
+we can see that the key part is no longer empty

 ```bash
 59 - SystemB,1687727635817,59,30,160779139,Normal,41.71:-91.32,8517215614002503388